fatalvirus76/lolMiner-And-Xmrig-Mine-if-price-is-right/README.md

 System Requirements:
 Python 3.x (Recommended: Python 3.8 or later)
 XMRig installed on your system.
+T-Rex installed on your system lolMiner installed on your system
 Installing Python Dependencies:

 You can install the required Python package (requests) using: